lalitendraswamy/git/readme.md

 There are two ways to achieve this.

-1. Delete the files physically from the folder and on next **add .** the files would be removed from the repository.
+1. Delete the files physically from the folder and on next **add .** the files would be removed from the repository
     * Note this would actually delete the file

 1. Remove the file from repository but not physically from the disk